Four figures faced each other, weapons at the ready, poised and alert.

 The audience broke up, returning to their own business or joining the combatants in their quest for a drink.
-Around them, within the high wooden palisade, the normal routines continued: thralls, mostly captives from raids, in brief clothing and welded bronze, hurrying about their work with downcast eyes; free men and women in trousers and shirt with a linen doublet pausing to chat with each other or the warriors who made up the rest of the population.
+Around them, within the high wooden palisade, the normal routines continued: thralls, mostly captives from raids on towns, in brief clothing and welded bronze, hurrying about their work with downcast eyes; free men and women in trousers and shirt with a linen doublet pausing to chat with each other or the warriors who made up the elite of the population.

 The Hall housed an enormous fireplace at each end and was packed with trestle tables and benches.
 Tyrel claimed the table nearest a fireplace, and Madoc instantly took the spot on his left.
 Thralls scurried to bring fired-clay mugs, jugs of beer, and platters of bread.